 Check out some of the cool and cheap tours you could do in Bogotá.

-Safety in Colombia – Is Colombia Safe to Travel?
+Safety in Colombia – Is It Safe to Travel to Colombia?

 One of the first questions we are asked about Colombia is always – “Is Colombia safe?
 Is Colombia safe to travel?
 Will I get kidnapped in Colombia?”